kyawlinn-dev/ICT105-3idiots-MVP/docs/system-requirement.md

 ## Minimum Technical Requirement

-The final prototype must not be only a static idea or presentation.
-It must be an interactive prototype where users can click, submit, view, search/filter, update, or simulate the main workflow.
+The final prototype of the Student Apartment Finder will not be a static mockup or slideshow.
+It will be an interactive web application where apartment owners can submit and manage room listings, and students can search and filter apartments by price, distance, and room type, open a detailed view of each listing, contact owners directly, post or browse roommate requests, and view listing status.
+Listing data will be stored in a connected database or spreadsheet backend so that the main workflow — from browsing to contacting an owner — can be fully demonstrated end to end.

 Acceptable platforms may include: